DroidScript/Docs/files/README.md

 - `retval` if `undefined`
 - `subfuncs` if `undefined`

-When using scope-base you still might want to only use parts of it without having to copy-paste the whole thing.
+When using base.json you still might want to only use parts of it without having to copy-paste the whole thing.
 There are some hacky features you can use in that case to reduce your effort and filesize:
 - when appending an exclamation mark '!' to a subfunction's name this name will be used instead of the one defined in the base object: `"customMemName!": "#id"`

-- to use the parameter list of a scope-base entry use `"params":"#id"` instead of `pNames` and `pTypes`<br>
+- to use the parameter list of a base.json entry use `"params":"#id"` instead of `pNames` and `pTypes`<br>
-you can also use this method in scope-base
+you can also use this method in base.json

 ### Format